saleor/storefront/README.md

 🔥 **App Router**: Storefront utilizes React Server Components, Data Cache, and async components.

+🟦 **TypeScript**: Built with typesafety in mind and with TypeScript strict mode enabled.

 🦄 **GraphQL best practices**: Reduced boilerplate and bundle size thanks to GraphQL Codegen and `TypedDocumentString`.

 💳 **Payment Apps integration**: The checkout process is integrated with Saleor Payment Apps – just a few clicks away from using Adyen (Stripe coming soon).